$L^2$ Fr\"olicher inequalities: Abstract

 \section{Abstract}

 We prove a Fr\"olicher inequality between $L^2$ Betti and $L^2$ Hodge numbers on normal coverings of compact complex manifolds.
-This is achieved by building an injection using suitable spectral projectors associated to the self adjoint operators $(D_h)^2:=(\delbar+\delbar^*+h\del+h\del^*)^2$ for $h\in[0,1]$.
-As a by-product, we find a new proof of the classical Fr\"olicher inequality on compact complex manifolds which does not rely at all on spectral sequences.
+This is achieved by building an injection using suitable spectral projectors associated to the self-adjoint operators $(D_h)^2:=(\delbar+\delbar^*+h\del+h\del^*)^2$ for $h\in[0,1]$.
+With similar techniques, we show that the positivity of the spectrum of the Dolbeault Laplacian implies the positivity of the spectrum of the Hodge Laplacian; moreover, if equality holds in the $L^2$ Fr\"olicher inequality, then we can replace \lq\lq positivity of the spectrum\rq\rq{} with \lq\lq spectral gap at 0\rq\rq{} in the previous statement.
+As a by-product, in the case of compact complex manifolds, we find a new proof of the classical Fr\"olicher inequality which does not rely at all on spectral sequences and build an explicit injection from de Rham to Dolbeault cohomology.